11-DEEPAK-KUMAR-11/Spring_Security/README.md

 4)Filters like UsernamePasswordAuthenticationFilter, extract the username, and password from the request and form an object of UsernamePasswordAuthenticationToken which is an implementation of the Authentication interface.
 With the object created it invokes authenticate() method of ProviderManager.

-5) ProviderManager which is an implementation of AnthenticationManager, identifies the list of Authentication providers available that are supporting a given authentication object style.
+5)ProviderManager which is an implementation of AnthenticationManager, identifies the list of Authentication providers available that are supporting a given authentication object style.
 In the default behavior, authenticate( ) method of the DaoAuthenticationProvider will be invoked by ProviderManager.

-6) DaoAuthenticationProvider invokes the method loadUserByUsername() of UserDetailsService to load the user details.
+6)DaoAuthenticationProvider invokes the method loadUserByUsername() of UserDetailsService to load the user details.
 Once the user details are loaded, it takes help from the default password encoder implementation to compare the password and validate if the user is authentic or not.

-7) At last it returns the Authentication object with the details of the authentication
+7)At last it returns the Authentication object with the details of the authentication

 success or not to ProviderManager.

-8) ProviderManager checks if authentication is successful or not.
+8)ProviderManager checks if authentication is successful or not.
 If not, it will try with

 other available AuthenticationProviders Otherwise, it simply returns the authentication details to the filters.

-9) The Authentication object is stored in the SecurityContext object by the filter
+9)The Authentication object is stored in the SecurityContext object by the filter

 for future use and the response will be returned to the end user.